 The Omo River is the lifeline for these tribes.
 They rely on the natural flood cycles of the river for the sustainable practice of floods – recession farming, fishing and livestock grazing.
 Like the generations before them they plant sorghum, maize and beans in the riverside soils after the yearly flood.
 They rely on the moisture and nutrient-rich sediment the Omo deposits each year to nourish their crops, and this is their sustenance.

-Hominid fossils have been found all along the river banks and the earliest existence of mankind is believed to have started here.
-Scientist believe that the river was an artery of life and because of the fossils found there, it has been declared a World Heritage Site.
+Hominid fossils have been found all along the river banks and the earliest existence of mankind is believed to have started here in Ethiopia.
+Scientists believe that the river was an artery of life and because of the fossils found there, it has been declared a World Heritage Site.
 The people of the Omo have learned to adapt to their challenging environment in order to survive for this long.